top of page

 Image and video generative models for restoration and enhancement

-Representative work:
+Selected work:

-[IEEE TIP 2021] (IEEE SPS Young Author Best Paper Award, 2024)
+[IEEE TIP 2021] (IEEE SPS Young Author Best Paper Award 2024)

 [NeurIPS 2021] (covered by Quanta Magazine)